-Maintenance of vital information- In accordance with Section 155.17(e)(l)(xx), BCSE schools collect and maintain vital educational information, including student enrollment, the number of staff, and teaching stations.
+Maintenance of vital information- In accordance with Section 155.17(e)(l)(xx), Bronx Excellence schools collect and maintain vital educational information, including student enrollment, the number of staff, and teaching stations.
 The Principal and Director of Operations assess transportation needs.
 The office assistants maintain and update listings of home and work telephone numbers for key personnel throughout the school.
-Data on student populations, number of staff, transportation needs and the business and home telephone numbers of key school officials are included in the tables and will be updated at least annually and more frequently as needed.
+Data on student populations, number of staff, transportation needs and the business and home telephone numbers of key school officials are included in Table 1 (See pg.
+3) and will be updated at least annually and more frequently as needed.